-At Pencombe CE Primary, we will ensure that we have arranged live 'Google Meets' with our children every day.
+At Pencombe CofE Primary, we will ensure that we have arranged live 'Google Meets' with our children but this won't be every day, all day.
 We respect the rights of our staff (and their families) as well as our children and their families.
-We aim to get the balance right and we will be posting pre-recorded lessons online.
+We aim to get the balance right and whilst there is a lack of proven effectiveness and appropriateness for primary school aged children to attend live lessons, we will be posting pre-recorded lessons online.

-We will only occasionally be providing live lessons as they require that both a device, children and staff have to be available at a specific time of the day, putting additional pressure and expectations on families who are often juggling working from home whilst trying to support their child or children.
+In addition, live lessons mean that both a device, children and staff have to be available at a specific time of the day, putting additional pressure and expectations on families who are often juggling working from home whilst trying to support their child or children.
 When lessons are pre-recorded, children can have a level of independence to choose which order they would like to undertake their learning.
-They can also watch a lesson more than once.

 Live lessons require both a device and a greater internet band width that not all families have access to, creating an inequality of opportunity.
 For families with more than one child isolating, there would be an even higher demand on the availability of technology at a specific time.
 In the classroom, teachers are highly skilled at being responsive to the children's needs.
 However, this type of interaction is not possible in the same way online.
 On the other hand, a pre-recorded lesson can be paused, listened to again or fast forwarded, allowing children additional time and support if needed to complete a task.
 Staff can also post additional videos and resources for individuals in the same way a child would get personalised support and challenge in class.
-Whereas, due to the nature of online video communications, a live lesson to 30 children at once would have a more blanket/passive approach.
+Whereas, due to the nature of online video communications, a live lesson to 30 children at once would have a more blanket/ passive approach.
 Google Classroom also allows the teaching staff to give instant personal verbal or written feedback to help guide the children with their learning, help them build on their previous knowledge and keep them motivated to keep learning from home.